colmpat/satellite-nn/README.md

 ## Planned
-When the AI is trained and deemed responsive to orbital height, I will be adding user interaction for orbital height and population size.
+When the AI is trained and deemed responsive to orbital height, I will be adding user interaction for orbital height, population size, and satellite view options.